 With the improvements in the technology of more efficiently making paper and paper products, disposable paper becomes much more affordable for the average consumer.
 This results in a drastic increase in consumption and paper pollution.
 It is estimated that 40% of the waste in the US is paper.

-This increase in paper demand causes endangerment of natural habitats.
-Each day, between 80.000 and 160.000 trees are cut down yearly for the manufacturing of paper.
-This is over 30 million acres/100.000 square kilometer of forest that are destroyed annually for the production of paper.
+This increase in paper demand causes the endangerment of natural habitats.
+Each day, between 80.000 and 160.000 trees are cut down daily for the manufacturing of paper.
+This is over 30 million acres/100.000 square kilometers of forest that is destroyed annually for the production of paper.
 So, the paper industry is a big contributor to deforestation and is partly to blame for the endangerment of some species that live in those forests.